Credit cards

 Transferring money from your credit card affects your credit rating in the same way as other credit card borrowing.

-If you miss a repayment or regularly make late payments it may leave a mark on your credit record and negatively affect your credit score.
+If you miss a repayment or regularly make late payments it may negatively affect your credit score.

 What is a balance transfer card?